dric2018/students/README.md

 # students
-A basic python tkinter project app for students management.
+A basic (French) python tkinter project app for students management.

 Just have fun guys !